ThomasSpare/The-Kit-artist-page/README.md

   ## Credits:

-  Thanks to Kera Cudrow for excellent walkthrough of the readme section.
+  Thanks to Mark and Shubham for good feedback

-  Thanks to my mentor Brian O'hare for insights and invaluable pointers
+  Thanks to my mentor Brian O'hare for help and insights